 Now, if this were back in the day and my blog was still called Making Love In The Kitchen, and I still got a kick out of referring to my nut milk bag as a My Nut Sack, I might be inclined to crack a few 12-year-old-child-jokes about nut cheese.
 But we’ve all grown up, right?
 Nothing funny about nut cheese!
 Only awesomeness worth celebrating.

-Like some of you, I gave up dairy long ago.
+Like some of you, I avoid most dairy.
 It definitely isn’t the power food group government agencies like us to think it is, but moreover, for many of us, it contributes to digestive upset, inflammation, skin problems and all-around phlegmyness.
 A cute combo for sure.

-When I gave up dairy, I wasn’t interested in hopping on the fake cheese bandwagon.
+When I limited my dairy intake, I wasn’t interested in hopping on the fake cheese bandwagon.
 I didn’t want to eat cheese made out of a cocktail of starches.
 I definitely didn’t want cheese made out of soy.
 And so I opted to go without, and splurge only once in a while on a raw, organic, grass-fed cheese when it could be found.

 Until now.
 Now I have the best option ever.
 I DIY-ed it up and make my own creamy and delicious fermented nut cheese.
 This is, by far, the best alternative I’ve ever enjoyed.